NICKEL AND COBALT BASED HARDFACING ALLOY

 Tribaloy™ alloys, with either nickel or cobalt base, were developed for applications in which extreme wear is combined with high temperatures and corrosive media.
 Their high molybdenum content accounts for the excellent dry-running properties of Tribaloy™ alloys and makes them very suitable for use in adhesive (metal-tometal) wear situations.
 Tribaloy™ alloys can be used up to 800–1000° C (1472–1832° F).

 Nistelle™ alloys are designed for corrosion resistance rather than wear resistance, particularly in aggressive chemical environments where their high chromium and molybdenum contents provide excellent pitting resistance.
 As a class, they are also generally resistant to high-temperature oxidation and hot gas corrosion.
 Care should be taken to select the correct alloy for any given corrosive environment.

 Jet Kote™ powders are used for thermal spraying, and they usually consist of either a carbide-metal combination (e.g., WC-Co or Cr3Cr2-NiCr) or a Stellite™ alloy.

-These iron-based alloys were developed to resist abrasive wear at lower temperatures, typically up to 200º C. When compared with our cobalt- and nickel-based alloys, their corrosion resistance is also comparatively low.
+These iron-based alloys were developed to resist abrasive wear resistance at lower temperatures, typically up to 200º C. When compared with our nickel and cobalt-based alloys, their corrosion resistance is also comparatively low.